JennyLi623/Interactive-Lab-Hub/Lab 1/README.md

 [This is the link to the demo](https://drive.google.com/file/d/1t3wJFWo09HcAyW7GTecJHk08pYMMbCiB/view?usp=sharing)

 **Qianzhi Xu helped me with recording the video by helping with controlling the light remotely.**
-Be generous in acknowledging their contributions!
+**Qianzhi Xu and Tianyun Zou helped me to give feedback to my design** Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.